Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/about.typ

 = Notebook Entry Types

 Entries all have 1 out of 9 types displayed in the top left corner, labeled in the bottom right corner, and shown in the table of contents.
-7 out of 9 of our types are part of the engineering design process.
+The 6 types with a black border are part of the engineering design process.

 Here are the existing types: